ChatGPT as a running coach: how far does it get you?

 ChatGPT can write a workout and explain concepts, but as an ongoing coach it lacks your data, memory, and proactivity.
 Here is where the line sits.

-More and more runners open ChatGPT and ask it for a training plan before their race.
-It's free, it answers instantly, and it sounds confident.
+More and more runners open ChatGPT and ask for a training plan for their race.
+It's free, it answers instantly and it sounds confident.
 The question is how far that gets you.

 What ChatGPT is genuinely good at

-There are plenty of situations where ChatGPT helps a runner right away:
+There are plenty of situations where it helps straight away.

-• Explaining concepts: the difference between threshold and VO2max, what a tempo run is, why you periodize.
+Explaining concepts works well.
+The difference between threshold and VO2max, what a tempo run actually is, why anyone bothers with periodisation.

-In these cases it's fast, clear, and surprisingly sensible.
+In those situations it's fast, clear and surprisingly sensible.

-The problem isn't that ChatGPT is dumb.
-The problem is what it doesn't see and doesn't do:
+The problem isn't that ChatGPT is stupid.
+The problem is what it can't see and doesn't do.

-• It doesn't see your data.
-Unless you paste your workouts in every time, it knows nothing about how your week actually went, which paces felt hard, or how your fitness is trending.
+It can't see your data.
+Unless you paste your workouts in every time, it knows nothing about how your week actually went, which paces felt heavy, or how your fitness is trending.

-• It doesn't remember.
-Each new conversation starts more or less from scratch.
-Coaching is built on continuity — knowing what you did last week and why.
+It doesn't remember.
+Every new conversation starts from close to zero, while coaching depends on knowing what you did last week and why.

-• It's reactive.
-It waits for you to ask.
-It never reaches out to remind you before a session or tell you to back off when you should rest.
+It's reactive.
+It waits for you to ask, and never gets in touch to remind you before a session or to tell you to back off.

-• It misses overtraining.
-Without a view of load, resting heart rate, and sleep over time, it can't tell you're heading toward too much.
+It won't catch overtraining.
+Without tracking load, resting heart rate and sleep over time, there's no way to see that you're heading for too much.

-• It's confident even when it's wrong.
-Paces can sound precise but be generic guesses that don't match your zones.
+And it's confident even when it's wrong.
+Paces can sound precise and still be generic guesses that don't match your zones.

-A plan generated from a prompt can look polished.
-It gets weak the moment reality diverges — you miss two sessions, catch a cold, or feel a calf niggle.
+A plan generated from a prompt can look good.
+It falls apart the moment reality deviates, which is to say when you miss two sessions, catch a cold or feel a twinge in your calf.

-• Use it to understand, not to follow blindly.
+Use it to understand your training, not to follow it blindly.

 When you want more than a chat

-When you want someone to actually hold the thread over time, you need more than a chat that restarts every time.
+When someone needs to actually hold the thread over time, you need more than a chat that restarts every session.

-That's where a coach built for running differs.
-Coach Fartlek reads your workouts automatically through Intervals.icu, remembers your full history and your conversation, reaches out proactively before sessions and when recovery dips, and adapts the plan when life gets in the way.
+Coach Fartlek reads your workouts automatically through Intervals.icu, remembers your full history and your earlier conversations, reaches out before sessions and when recovery dips, and rewrites the plan when life gets in the way.
 No pasting data, no remembering to ask.

 Questions and answers